-You pay 20% of the total cost for each Medicare-covered item.
+You pay a 20% coinsurance of the total cost for each Medicare-covered item.

-Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance every month.
+Your cost sharing for Medicare oxygen equipment coverage is a 20% coinsurance, every month.

 Your cost sharing will not change after being enrolled for 36 months.